ghdna/athena-express/README.md

 ## How athena-express simplifies using Amazon Athena

-`athena-express` simplifies integrating Amazon Athena with any NodeJS application - running as standalone or as Lambda function.
-As a wrapper on AWS SDK, Athena-Express essentially bundles the following steps listed on the official [AWS Documentation](https://docs.aws.amazon.com/athena/latest/APIReference/Welcome.html):
+`athena-express` simplifies integrating Amazon Athena with any Node.JS application - running as a standalone application or as a Lambda function.
+As a wrapper on AWS SDK, Athena-Express  bundles the following steps listed on the official [AWS Documentation](https://docs.aws.amazon.com/athena/latest/APIReference/Welcome.html):

 1. Initiates a query execution
 2. Keeps checking until the query has finished executing